SimuHome: A Temporal- and Environment-Aware Benchmark for Smart Home LLM Agents: Benchmark Design

-\textbf{QT4-3 (Concurrent Scheduling).} This assesses the ability to schedule two or more operational devices to work without conflict, according to given time constraints.
-For example, for the request \textit{``Schedule the dishwasher so that it completes at the same time the washer finishes''}, the agent must check the remaining operating time of both devices to calculate if a simultaneous finish is possible.
-If it is, the agent should adjust the start time of one device and register a workflow to ensure they finish together.
+\textbf{Coordinated Scheduling (QT4-3).} This query type requires synchronizing two or more operational devices according to given time constraints.
+For example, for the request \textit{``Schedule the dishwasher so that it completes at the same time the washer finishes''}, the agent must check the remaining operating time of both devices, calculate whether a simultaneous finish is achievable, and if so, adjust the start time of one device and register a workflow accordingly.

+\textbf{Infeasible Variants.} Each query type also includes infeasible user requests designed to test whether the agent can recognize and explain why a request cannot be fulfilled.
+These fall into three categories.
+First, non-existent resources, where the user asks about or attempts to control a device that does not exist in the specified room.
+Second, physical limits, where the relevant devices exist but cannot achieve the requested change because they are already at maximum capacity.
+Third, temporal contradictions, where the user's time specifications conflict with each other or with device operating constraints.
+In all three categories, the agent must gather evidence from the environment, identify the constraint, and inform the user.
+Detailed descriptions of each infeasible query type are provided in Appendix~\ref{app:infeasible_query_types}.